Code-Institute-Submissions/taskmanager/README.md

 ## Notes
 The console returns one error, related to a calendar hotfix due to using an older version of Materialize that needs Jquery as a dependency.

+This read me borrows a short tutorial on how to make local environmental variables from Code Institute.